SMPyBandits/SMPyBandits/paper/paper.md

 # Summary

-*SMPyBandits* is a package for numerical simulations on *single*-player and *multi*-players [Multi-Armed Bandits (MAB)](https://en.wikipedia.org/wiki/Multi-armed_bandit) algorithms [@Bubeck12], written in [Python (2 or 3)](https://www.python.org/) [@python].
+*SMPyBandits* is a package for numerical simulations on *single*-player and *multi*-players [Multi-Armed Bandits (MAB)](https://en.wikipedia.org/wiki/Multi-armed_bandit) algorithms, written in [Python (2 or 3)](https://www.python.org/).
-*SMPyBandits* is the most complete open-source implementation of state-of-the-art algorithms tackling various kinds of sequential learning problems referred to as Multi-Armed Bandits.
+This library is the most complete open-source implementation of state-of-the-art algorithms tackling various kinds of sequential learning problems referred to as Multi-Armed Bandits.
-It aims at being extensive, simple to use and maintain, with a clean and perfectly documented codebase.
+It aims at being extensive, simple to use and maintain, with a clean and well documented codebase.
-It allows fast prototyping of simulations and experiments, with an easy configuration system and command-line options to customize experiments while starting them (see below for an example).
+It allows fast prototyping of simulations and experiments, with an easy configuration system and command-line options to customize experiments.

 ---